 Antigua

-- Walking covers most of the historic center.
+- Walking covers most of the historic center (the entire grid is about 1 km x 1 km).
 Uber for trips outside town.
-Tuk-tuks for lazy days.
+Tuk-tuks for lazy days or trips to nearby villages.
 Shuttles to the airport or Panajachel.

 Lake Atitlan